mindsdb/mindsdb-docs-old/mindsdb-docs/docs/PredictorInterface.md

 `predictor.delete_model(model_name='blah')`

-Deletes a given predictor from the storage path mindsdb is currently operating with.
+Deletes a given predictor from the storage path mindsdb_native is currently operating with.

 * model_name -- The name of the model to delete (defaults to the name of the current Predictor).